MANSPLAINING THE ‘NEW’ VA AI

 The last technique, which is older than me by a long shot is the inane “We reviewed your STRs and there is no mention of the fact that you suffered from Parkinson’s/heart problems/ lung cancer/DM II etc. during your period of active duty.”
 100% correct.
 But they’re all on the presumptive list.
 A 996 HLR won’t fix this even though you argue yourself blue at the informal conference.
 The hearing officer just uploads it as a difference of opinion and they run it through the AI program for a shiny new retread denial.
 Going to the Board is basically your only recourse.

 I suppose we could all write letters to Uncle Doug and ask him to fix it but they’ll probably run it through the same AI computer to decypher.
 Until we get back to the old computer attached to our necks, we’re doomed to superior denial technology-even with a well-reasoned nexus letter.
-If VA suffers a 74% reversal rate on claims at the Court and the Board finds 29% are wrongly decided, nobody at the AOJ is going to look under the hood of the AI computer to find out why it’s so frequently in error.
+If VA suffers a 74% reversal rate on claims at the Court and the Board only finds 29% are wrongly decided, nobody at the AOJ is going to look under the hood of the AI computer to find out why it’s so frequently wrong.
 Shoot.
-You gotta remember they want to go back to paper files.
+You gotta remember they long to go back to paper files days.

 Unknown's avatar